ONSdigital/design-system/README.md

 - `headless` in 'jest-puppeteer.config.js' - when set to `false` will show web browser whilst running tests.
 Many browser windows open since jest runs tests in parallel so it is useful to also adjust the `test` script inside 'package.json' such that it targets a specific test file. `await page.waitForTimeout(100000)` can be temporarily added to a test to allow yourself time to inspect the browser that appears.

 - `testTimeout` in 'jest.config.js' - set to a high value such as `1000000` to prevent tests from timing out when doing the above.

+## Testing - Visual regression tests

+This project uses [Backstop JS](https://github.com/garris/BackstopJS) for visual regression testing.
+The tests run in Chrome headless using pupeteer and run in three viewports; 1920 (desktop), 768 (tablet) and 375 (mobile).
+Reference images are stored in Git LFS and any approved changes will automatically be stored in Git LFS when pushed to the repository.

+The visual tests will run automatically on pull requests and the result will be available in the action logs.
+If the tests fail, the process for viewing the failures and approving changes will need to be handled locally using the following workflow and commands.

+The first time you run the tests locally you will need to install Git LFS on your machine.
+Follow the install instructions for [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).

+Checkout the branch locally and run:

+`git lfs checkout` - This will pull the current reference images from the repository for you to test against.

+`yarn test-visual` - This will run the same tests locally as were run in Github Actions.
+After they have completed the report will open in your default browser.

+`yarn test-visual:approve` - This will approve the failures/diff caught by the tests and update the reference images locally on your machine.

+You can then commit and push your changes.
+The test images that would have been created when you ran `yest test-visual` are gitignored and the new references images will be pushed to Git LFS.

 ## Build